coky-t/owasp-mastg-ja/Document/0x05a-Platform-Overview.md

 </manifest>
 ```

-Manifests are text files and can be edited with any text editor.
-However, Android Studio, Google prefered IDE for Android development, embeds a graphical editor.
+A manifest is a text file and can be edited within Android Studio, the preferred IDE for Android development.
+A lot more useful options can be added to manifest files, which are listed down in the official Android documentation<sup>[12]</sup>.

-A lot more useful options can be added to manifest files.
-The reader is invited to refer to Android official documentation available at https://developer.android.com/index.html for more details: even if numerous examples are given in this section, in no way this guide should be considered as a reference on the topic.

 ##### アクティビティ